emmeowzing/dynamic-continuation-orb/README.md

     - `CIRCLE_ORGANIZATION` (in my case, this is set to `bjd2385`), and
     - `CIRCLE_TOKEN`, which contains your CircleCI API token.

-4. Move any commands, jobs, workflows, or orbs, to their new configs in `.circleci`, and list corresponding modules in the `dynamic/continue` job.
+4. Move any commands, jobs, workflows, or orbs, to their new configs in `.circleci/`.

 ### Example: basic directory layout